 He is one of the Editors-in-Chief of the International Journal of Online Dispute Resolution.
 He is also an author/editor of the award-winning book, Online Dispute Resolution Theory and Practice (2nd edition published in 2021), and numerous other book chapters and articles about ODR and ADR.
 In 2022, his latest book, Integrating Technology Into Your Dispute Resolution Pactice: Making Friends with the Fourth Party, was released by Eleven International Publishers.

-In October, 2017, he will become the most recent recipient of the Association for Conflict Resolution’s Mary Parker Follett Award for innovation in dispute resolution.
+In September, 2017, he retired as the Chief of Staff for the National Mediation Board, and in October, 2017, at the Association for Conflict Resolution annual conference, he received the Mary Parker Follett Award for innovation in dispute resolution.

 For a list of selected publications, click here: Publications

 For a Vita with selected experience, click here: VITA

 For a list of memberships and associations, click here: Memberships